networknext/next/docs/source/index.rst

 	next_client_open_session( client, "127.0.0.0:50000" );

-and now you can send packets to the server like this:
+Now you can send packets to the server like this:

 .. code-block:: c++